How Much Does It Cost to Build a Pickleball Court in 2026?

 Resurfacing Costs

-Factor in resurfacing costs every 4 to 8 years to keep the bounce consistent.
+Courts need resurfacing like roads.
+Plan for it every 4 to 8 years to keep bounce even.

 Resurfacing Item Estimated Cost